 The panel looks closely at how Loretto and other parts of Wheatley Group performs.

-The panel produces a statement each year, making recommendations which are considered by the Loretto Board.
-This informs Loretto's annual Report to Tenants.
+The panel produces a statement each year.
+This helps inform Loretto's annual Report to Tenants.

-Our panel meets approximately every two months in the evenings at our Glasgow city centre headquarters.
-For further information, contact Moray Nichol on 0141 274 5948 or email email@example.com
+Our Panel meets approximately every two months in the evenings at our city centre headquarters in Glasgow.

 Customer Inspectors work across our parent company, Wheatley Group.
 They review services from the point of view of a customer.
 This includes visiting sites and interviewing customers.